mshakir-dev/SpringBootApplication-Java/README.md

 @RequestMapping
 The ``` @RequestMapping ``` maps only to the GET method by default.
 To map other HTTP methods.
 We will have to specify it in the annotation.

+Starter for building web, including RESTful, applications using Spring MVC.
+Uses Tomcat as the default embedded container